volopasse/Ramblings-of-a-hackintosher/Hardware.md

 - **Core i3/i5/i7**: Native support to the latest 8th generation
 - **Xeon/Core i9**
-- **Pentium**: SpeedStep may not working properly and you will need to FakeCPUID to make it boot-
+- **Pentium**: SpeedStep may not work properly and you will need FakeCPUID to make it boot-
 - **AMD**: You may want to check [this](https://forum.amd-osx.com/viewforum.php?f=35)

 ## Storage:

 - **SATA**
-- **NVMe/PCI-e**: native support since macOS 10.13, need some patch if you use macOS 10.12
+- **NVMe/PCI-e**: Native support since macOS 10.13, need a patch if you use macOS 10.12

 ## GPU/iGPU: